History of the Qing dynasty: Self-strengthening and the frustration of reforms

 In the wake of these external defeats, the Guangxu Emperor initiated the Hundred Days' Reform of 1898.
 Newer, more radical advisers such as Kang Youwei were given positions of influence.
 The emperor issued a series of edicts and plans were made to reorganize the bureaucracy, restructure the school system, and appoint new officials.
 Opposition from the bureaucracy was immediate and intense.
 Although she had been involved in the initial reforms, the Empress Dowager stepped in to call them off, arrested and executed several reformers, and took over day-to-day control of policy.
 Yet many of the plans stayed in place, and the goals of reform were implanted.

-Widespread drought in North China, combined with the imperialist designs of European powers and the instability of the Qing government, created conditions that led to the emergence of the Boxers.
-In 1900, local groups of Boxers proclaiming support for the Qing dynasty murdered foreign missionaries and large numbers of Chinese Christians, then converged on Beijing to besiege the Foreign Legation Quarter.
-A coalition of European, Japanese, and Russian armies (the Eight-Nation Alliance) then entered China without diplomatic notice, much less permission.
-Cixi declared war on all of these nations, only to lose control of Beijing after a short, but hard-fought campaign.
-She fled to Xi'an.
-The victorious allies drew up scores of demands on the Qing government, including compensation for their expenses in invading China and execution of complicit officials.